 Heritage & HistoryHolly Springs is defined by its rich and varied history.
-Centuries of struggles and triumphs has left a permanent imprint on the character of our town.
-Once a place known only to a brave and civilized tribe of Chickasaw Indians, Holly Springs later became a gathering place for traders and explorers, fueling the town as a center for trade and commerce; over 175 years of growth and prosperity.
-Holly Springs isn’t a town, we’re family.
+Centuries of struggles and triumphs have left a permanent imprint on the character of our town.
+Once a place known only to a brave and civilized tribe of Chickasaw Indians, Holly Springs later became a gathering place for traders and explorers, fueling the town as a center for trade and commerce.

 The Marshall County Historical Museum“More an eccentric grandmother’s attic than a museum”

 Like many sites concerned with Southern history, the Museum features items from the Civil War era.
 Your inquisitive mind is sure to take you further into the museum realizing that the true quirkiness of the museum comes into focus through the playful and randomness of it all!
 Open Monday – Friday from 10am – 4:00pm.
 For more information or to arrange group tours, call (662)-252-3669.

 The Ida B. Wells - Barnett MuseumView the vast collection of African and African-American artists housed in the historic Spires-Boling home, also the birthplace of famed journalist and women’s rights activist Ida B. Wells-Barnett.
 Ida B. Wells-Barnett Museum

 The Yellow Fever Martyrs Church & MuseumBuilt in 1841 by Episcopalians and later purchased by the Catholic Church in 1858, this museum honors the legacy of the Catholic sisters and their esteemed priest, Father Oberti.
 By caring for the many victims of the 1878 Yellow Fever Epidemic these seven heroes gave selflessly of themselves and paid the ultimate sacrifice as they succumbed to the deadly fever known as “Yellow Jack”.
 Contact the Tourism Office for more information.